If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

 Why?
-Well, this will only harm your SEO score and search engines rankings.
+Well, this will only harm your SEO score and search engine rankings.

 You need to vet every website you plan to guest post for to check that it’s a good fit.
-Ask yourself the following questions.
+To do this, ask yourself the following questions.

 1. Is the Content Relevant?